dysonic/ember-config-service/README.md

 ## Compatibility

-* Ember.js v3.4 or above
+- Ember.js v4.4 or above
-* Ember CLI v2.13 or above
+- Ember CLI v4.4 or above
-* Node.js v8 or above
+- Node.js v16 or above

+Note: V2 is a breaking change as it switches to Ember v4 and Octane Syntax.

 ## Usage